davorg/dmp/chapters/chapter04.md

 Of course, using regular expressions for transforming data is a very powerful technique and, like all powerful techniques, it is open to abuse.
-As an example of what you can do with this technique, let’s take a brief look at the Text::Bastardize module which is available from the CPAN at [http://metacpan.org/pod/Text::Bastardize](http://metacpan.org/pod/Text::Bastardize).
+As an example of what you can do with this technique, let’s take a brief look at the [Text::Bastardize](http://metacpan.org/pod/Text::Bastardize) module which is available from the CPAN at [http://metacpan.org/pod/Text::Bastardize](http://metacpan.org/pod/Text::Bastardize).

 This module will take an innocent piece of text and will abuse it in various increasingly bizarre ways.
-The complete set of transformations available in the current version (0.06 as of the time of writing) is as follows:
+The complete set of transformations available in the current version (0.08 as of the time of writing) is as follows:

-*  rdct—Converts the text to hyperreductionist English.
+*  *rdct*—Converts the text to hyperreductionist English.
 This removes vowels within words, changes “you” to “u” and “are” to “r” and carries out a number of other conversions.

-*  pig—Converts the text to Pig Latin.
+*  *pig*—Converts the text to Pig Latin.
 Pig Latin is a bizarre corruption of English in which the first syllable of a word is moved to the end of the word and the sound “ay” is appended.

-*  k3wlt0k—Converts the text to “cool-talk” as used by certain denizens of the Internet (the d00dz who deal in k3wl war3z).
+*  *k3wlt0k*—Converts the text to “cool-talk” as used by certain denizens of the Internet (“the d00dz who deal in k3wl war3z”).

-*  rot13—Applies rot13 “encryption” to the text.
+*  *rot13*—Applies rot13 “encryption” to the text.
 In this very basic type of encryption, each letter is replaced with one that is thirteen letters past it in the alphabet.
 This method is often used in newsgroup posts to disguise potential plot spoilers or material which might give offense to casual readers.

-*  rev—Reverses the order of the letters in the text.
+*  *rev*—Reverses the order of the letters in the text.

-*  censor—Censors text which might be thought inappropriate.
+*  *censor*—Censors text which might be thought inappropriate.
 It does this by replacing some of the vowels with asterisks.

-*  n20e—Performs numerical abbreviations on the text.
+*  *n20e*—Performs numerical abbreviations on the text.
 Words over six letters in length have all but their first and last letters removed and replaced with a number indicating the number of letters removed.

 It is, of course, unlikely that this module is ever used as anything other than an example of a text transformation tool, but it is a very good example of one and it can be very instructive to look at the code of the module.
-As an example of the use of the module, here is a script that performs all of the transformations in turn on a piece of text that is read from STDIN.
+As an example of the use of the module, here is a script that performs all of the transformations in turn on a piece of text that is read from `STDIN`.
 Notice that the piece of text that is to be transformed is set using the charge function.

 	#!/usr/perl/bin/perl -w